woodskevinj/image-classification-api/README.md

 End-to-end deep learning project for image classification — built and deployed using PyTorch and FastAPI.

-This project demonstrates the full applied ML lifecycle: from data exploration and transfer learning to model serving and containerized deployment on AWS.
+This project demonstrates the full applied ML lifecycle from data exploration and transfer learning to model serving and containerized deployment on AWS.
 ---

 ## 🧩 Project Overview